Hexaae/UWPLauncher/README.md

     UWPLauncher.exe BethesdaSoftworks.ProjectAltar_3275kfvn8vcwc!AppUEGameShipping "OblivionRemastered-WinGDK-Shipping.exe"

-This is useful to make Steam show Online you're still playing 'till you actually quit the game, as for any other Steam library game: if 2nd argument is present, the launcher won't exit immediately and wait for the specified task to quit.
+This is useful to make Steam show your status is "still playing" 'till you actually quit the game, as for any other Steam library game: if 2nd argument is present, the launcher won't exit immediately and wait for the specified task to quit.

 ![image](https://github.com/user-attachments/assets/ca88773a-4cea-4f4b-bce2-dbef6ebe446b)